University of Richmond School of Law

 The University of Richmond School of Law (abbreviated as Richmond Law) is the law school of the University of Richmond, a private liberal arts college in Richmond, Virginia.
-Richmond Law is ranked tied for 66th in the US by U.S. News & World Report.
+Richmond Law is ranked tied for 62nd in the US by U.S. News & World Report.
 With approximately 150 J.D. candidates per class year, the University of Richmond School of Law is accredited by the American Bar Association.
-Richmond Law's Dean, Wendy Perdue, is a former president of the Association of American Law Schools.